aziznal/react_weight_tracker/README.md

 By creating this app, I learned the very basics of React, including hooks, routing, `useState`, and `useEffect`.

+At commit `9ee3f4ede..`, I ran into a problem called '***prop drilling***', which is when you're passing many props from a high-level parent component all the way down to deeply nested children components, and it looked pretty horrible.
+Not to mention that it was difficult to even read.

+This is where I learned about the **React Context API** and **Component Composition**

 ---
 ## Note